GfSE/SAF-Specification/stakeholders.md

 * What are the scenarios a system function is utilized in?
 * What concerns and rationals does a Stakeholder have?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
-* What is the allocation of functions to the Physical Elements in the physical architecture?

-  ***Rationale:  In my role, I need to delegate the realization of sub-function by physical (HW/SW/...) subsystems.***
 * What is the breakdown of functions into sub-functions?
 * What is the configuration or version of each configuration item?
 * What is the context of the organization, enterprise, or operational entity?
 * What is the flow of critical information and data through the system?
 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What is the logical breakdown of the system?
+* What is the mapping of functions to the physical SOI physical architecture?

+  ***Rationale:  In my role, I need to delegate the implementation of sub-function in physical subsystems (HW/SW/...).***
 * What is the necessary response time for an interface or a service?
 * What is the physical breakdown of the system?